POGO

 Purpose

-The Registered Nurse administers Intravenous (IV) pentamidine to the patient for the prevention or treatment of Pneumocystis jiroveci formerly carinii, pneumonia (PCP or PJP).
+The Registered Nurse administers intravenous (IV) pentamidine to the patient for the prevention or treatment of pneumocystis jiroveci (formerly carinii) pneumonia (PJP or PCP).
 PJP can be severe or fatal if not promptly treated.
 It can affect the lungs as well as other parts of the body, including the skin and internal organs.

 Overview

-Pentamidine is an antiprotozoal agent commonly used as a second-line agent to help prevent the growth of Pneumocystis jiroveci pneumonia (PJP), a microorganism often found in the lungs of patients who are immunosuppressed.
+Pentamidine is an antiprotozoal agent used to help prevent the growth of PJP, a microorganism often found in the lungs of patients who are immunosuppressed.
 When deemed necessary, pentamidine may be given via the IV route to patients intolerant of the inhaled route.

 Contraindications